Herbert E. Wolfe: Political life

 For four years (1944–1948) Wolfe served on the city commission of St. Augustine.
 From 1947-1948 he was mayor of St. Augustine, a post previously held by his younger brother, O. D. Wolfe, from 1942-1943.
 He was involved in successful political campaigns for Florida senators; he served as campaign treasurer for both George Smathers in his 1950 campaign and Spessard Holland in his 1959 campaign.
+Wolfe's role in the controversial 1950 defeat of Florida Senator Claude Pepper is dealt with in Tracy Danese's book "Claude Pepper and Ed Ball" (University Press of Florida 2000).

 Personal life and legacy

 Wolfe married his wife Virgie Phelan Parrish in 1917 and they adopted three children; Helen, Marshall, and Charles.
 He was a member of many community organizations including the Kiwanis Club, the Newcomen Society of North America, Scottish Rite bodies, Morocco Temple, the Royal Order of Jesters, and St. Augustine Shrine Club.
 In 1967 Wolfe received the first Rotary Community Service Award for outstanding contributions to the community.
 Wolfe was the second person to receive the Order of La Florida from the City of St. Augustine in 1977.

 During his lifetime he served on the board of many local, state, and national organizations including the Florida State Chamber of Commerce, the American Fire and Casualty Company, Flagler Hospital, Lightner Museum, Flagler College, Florida Southern College (where he held the honorary title of Chancellor), the Florida Industrial Commission, the Children's Home Society in Jacksonville, the Eastern States Brangus Association, the Department of Defense Small Business Advisory Committee, and the National Highway Safety Committee under President Dwight D. Eisenhower.
 Wolfe's role in opposing the civil rights movement is dealt with in several award winning books, including David Colburn's Racial Change and Community Crisis: St. Augustine 1877-1980 (Columbia University Press, 1985).

 In St. Augustine, he was known for championing historic preservation efforts.
 He was the first chairman of the St. Augustine Historical Restoration and Preservation Commission (later to become the Historic St. Augustine Preservation Board) as well as chairman of the Federal Quadricentennial Committee appointed by President John F. Kennedy.
 In 1969 he resigned from the Preservation Commission due to health problems.

 Wolfe died on March 3, 1981, at Flagler Hospital in St. Augustine, Florida, at the age of 83.

 The Herbert E. Wolfe Papers are housed at the St. Augustine Historical Society Research Library in St. Augustine.